aardvark-platform/template/README.md

 # Resources and Literature

 [A video walkthrough for linux (sound on)](https://www.youtube.com/watch?v=61WFmpmEg-M) and [a video walkthrough for windows (sound on)](https://www.youtube.com/watch?v=uFtN9J52-nw) are available.
 Further Aardvark documentation and walkthroughs are hosted [in the aardvark.docs wiki](https://github.com/aardvark-platform/aardvark.docs/wiki).
-An alternative way of initializing an Aardvark project template [is the dotnet template](https://github.com/aardvark-platform/aardvark.templates/edit/master/README.md).
+An alternative way of creating an empty Aardvark project [is the dotnet template](https://github.com/aardvark-platform/aardvark.templates/edit/master/README.md).